 The Caribbean Region includes offshore marine areas south and southeast of the Florida Keys.
-Within the Study Area, the majority of the Key West Range Complex is located within this ecosystem.
-See Figure 3.0-1 in Section 3.0 (Introduction) for range complexes within each large marine ecosystem and Figure 3.0-4 for their locations in the Caribbean Sea Large Marine Ecosystem.
+The majority of the Key West Range Complex is located within this ecosystem.
+See Figure 3.0-1 in Section 3.0 (Introduction) for range complexes within each large marine ecosystem and Figure 3.0-5 for bathymetry in the Caribbean region.
 These marine waters are clear and poor in nutrients (Heileman & Mahon, 2008).
 Water quality in nearshore waters of Puerto Rico was not assessed in the 2016 publication of the coastal condition assessment, but a 2012 publication, the National Coastal Condition Report IV, did assess sediment quality in island territories (U.S. Environmental Protection Agency, 2012b).
-Coastal water quality in Puerto Rico was rated as 50 percent good, 40 percent fair, and 10 percent poor.
+Coastal water quality in Puerto Rico was rated 50 percent good, 40 percent fair, and 10 percent poor.
 Poor water clarity ratings in combination with elevated dissolved inorganic phosphorous levels or chlorophyll-a concentrations at individual sites resulted in the poor ratings (U.S. Environmental Protection Agency, 2012b).
 Several of the poor water quality ratings were in coastal areas near San Juan, the most populous city on the island.
-Coastal water quality in the U.S. Virgin Islands was rated as 60 percent good, 34 percent fair, and 0 percent poor with 6 percent of data reported as missing (U.S. Environmental Protection Agency, 2012b).
+Coastal water quality in the U.S. Virgin Islands was rated 60 percent good, 34 percent fair, and 0 percent poor with 6 percent of data reported as missing (U.S. Environmental Protection Agency, 2012b).